 Sun Dial’s vinyl trilogy includes Sun Dial in 1985 and Illiad in 1986, both released on Austrian label Rst Records, and O’Mara-Darling-Elgart in 1988, released on Germany’s Core Records.

-Wayne Darling’s “Speak Low,” the fifth track, featuring Niels-Henning Ørsted Pedersen, Árni Egilsson, and Darling on bass, Fritz Pauer on piano, and Bill Elgart on drum, is here:
+Kurt Weil’s original composition “Speak Low,” performed by a quartet featuring bassists Niels-Henning Ørsted Pedersen and Árni Egilsson, Fritz Pauer on piano, and Bill Elgart on drum, is here:

 In 1990, trumpet and flugelhorn player Kenny Wheeler joined the trio for a fourth album entitled Kenny Wheeler, Peter O’Mara, Wayne Darling, Bill Elgart on Koala Records.
 This is one of several albums Bill Elgart has made with the Canadian horn player and band leader including Flutter By, Butterfly, now available from Soul Note in vinyl, CD, and digital format.